vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/058/03_jyotiShmantaM_ketumantaM.md

 title = "03"

 +++
-As Old points out, adhijajñe should be accented (-jajñé) and huve should not be.
+As Oldenberg points out, adhijajñe should be accented (-jajñé) and huve should not be.